torrejonv/teranode/docs/architecture/teranode-architecture.md

 * Managing Coinbase transactions and their spendability.

-The diagram below shows the different microservices, together with their interactions, that make up the UBSV node.
+The diagram below shows the different microservices, together with their interactions, that make up Teranode.

 ![UBSV_Container_Diagram.png](img%2FUBSV_Container_Diagram.png)

 Various services and components are outlined to show their interactions and functions within the system:

-1. **UBSV Node Core Services**:
+1. **Teranode Core Services**:
   - **Propagation Service**: Receives new transactions and sends them to the validator service.
   - **TX Validator Service**: Checks transactions for correctness and adherence to network rules.
   - **Block Assembly Service**: Assembles blocks to be included blockchain.